 The ones below are full of helpful and useful information and the links shown here are specifically targetted at young people:

-Kooth.com is an online counselling and advice service and forum offering free, safe and anonymous support to young people 7 days a week.
+Kooth - online mental wellbeing community for free, safe and anonymous support to young people 7 days a week Kooth.com

 For more specific information, the following are particularly suitable: